vadimffe/fontclassextracterhelper/README.md

-# FontAwesome Brand Icons Generator
+# Font to C# Glyph Mapping Generator

-This Python script generates a C# static class containing constants for Font Awesome brand icons based on glyph names and Unicode mappings from a font file.
+This Python script generates a C# class containing Unicode character mappings as constants by reading glyph data from a font file (e.g., `.otf`, `.ttf`).
+It is particularly suitable for fonts like FontAwesome but can also be used with other fonts.

 ## Features

-- Converts glyph names to PascalCase constant names, replacing hyphens with underscores.
-- Ensures all constant names are valid C# identifiers.
-- Extracts Unicode mappings from the font's `cmap` table.
+- **Extract Unicode mappings** from the font file's `cmap` table.
-- Writes the generated C# class to a file.
+- **Convert glyph names** into valid, PascalCase C# constant names.
+- Handles glyph names starting with numbers or special characters.
+- Outputs a formatted C# file with Unicode constants.

+---

 ## Example Output

-The script generates a C# class like this:

 ```csharp
 using System;